abarker/typped/doc/sphinx_docs/recursive_descent.rst

     print(tree.tree_repr())

-This example uses several of the helper methods functions to quickly define tokens and literals.
+This example uses several of the helper methods functions to quickly define tokens.
+The tokens must all be defined, but they do not need to be explicitly made into token literals.
+The compiling process automatically generates high-priority precondition literals for any tokens.
+This helps to avoid conflicts with other uses of the tokens in other contexts (such as in Pratt-parsed parts of the text).

 Notice that token instances can appear directly in the grammar as token literals.
 The token named by its token label appears as, for example, ``Tok("k_plus")``.

 The output from the above code is as follows::